How to make a heart-healthy grocery list

-The Cardio Cuisine series is written by Shorus Minella, a dietitian at the UK Gill Heart & Vascular Institute.
+The Cardio Cuisine series is written by Shorus Minella, a registered dietitian at the UK Gill Heart & Vascular Institute.

-Did you know that February is heart health month?
 Heart disease is the leading cause of death for both men and women in the United States.
 About 647,000 Americans die from heart disease each year, which is about 1 in every 4 deaths.